IDT-ITI/SD-MVSum/README.md

 This folder, available on Zenodo, contains all textual data used in the datasets, including generated scripts and timestamped audio transcripts.
 The scripts were generated using LLaVA-NeXT-Video-7B, and transcripts were extracted using Silero and Whisper.

 #### 3.1 `Scripts/`
-  Contains the generated scripts for MRHiSUM videos, produced by LLaVA-NeXT-Video-7B.
+  Contains the generated scripts for MrHiSum videos, produced by LLaVA-NeXT-Video-7B.

 #### 3.2 `Transcripts/`
   Contains timestamped audio transcripts for both datasets, organized into subfolders produced by Whisper Turbo: